ibm-cloud-docs/dl/getting-started.md

 Use {{site.data.keyword.cloud}} Direct Link to seamlessly connect your on-premises resources to your cloud resources.
 The speed and reliability of Direct Link lets you extend your organization’s data center network and offers more consistent, higher-throughput connectivity&mdash;without touching the public internet.
 {: shortdesc}

 IBM introduces a new release of Direct Link Dedicated, now supporting VPC resources&mdash;the first of our "next generation" Direct Link offerings.
-Currently, this "limited availability" release only services the North America geography (Washington, D.C. and Dallas markets) with more locations being rolled out soon.
+Currently, this "limited availability" release only services certain Multi Zone Regions (Frankfurt, London, Dallas and Washington, D.C.  markets) with more locations being rolled out soon.

 Highlights include: